CIF-Cold-Stage/notebooks/src/invert.md

 The main purpose of this notebook is to demonstrate the humidified tandem differential mobility analyzer inversion scheme described in [Petters 2021](https://amt.copernicus.org/articles/14/7909/2021/).
 The app provides synthetic examples and allows users to experiment with different settings.

-**This work was supported by the US Department of Energy grant DE-SC 0021074**
+**This work was supported by the US Department of Energy grant DE SC-0021074.
+Development of this online tool was supported by NSF grant AGS-2037704.
+Infrastructure for hosting this notebook online is supported by NSF-AGS-2112978.**

 ## Request Resource